 It was Forward that helped me get the job I have now with The Hepatitis C Trust.

 Forward also taught me that sharing my lived experience was part of my role as a peer mentor, and that gave me an extraordinary ability to connect with and transform people.
-I discovered I had a knack for it: sitting in on one-to-ones, I was able to supplement and translate what the key worker was saying to the client.
-In previous jobs, colleagues would know I’d taken heroin, but that was part of my past.
-With Forward, that experience became a valued part of my present.
+I discovered I had a knack for it.
+Sitting in on one-to-ones, I was able to supplement and translate what the key worker was saying to the client.
+In previous jobs, colleagues would know I’d taken heroin, but that was a part of my past.
+With Forward, it became a valued part of my present.

 It was Forward that helped me get the job I have now with The Hepatitis C Trust.
-I’d been helping Forward engage and test homeless people in East Kent for Hepatitis C, and really enjoyed it.
-Forward informed me a job with The Hepatitis C Trust had come up – and I got it.
-I kept my volunteer status with Forward, as I knew there would be opportunities for joint working.
+I’d been helping Forward engage and test homeless people in East Kent for Hepatitis C and really enjoying it.
+They informed me a job with The Hepatitis C Trust had come up, and I got it.
+I kept my volunteer status with Forward as I knew there would be opportunities for joint working.
 I have now set up clinics with Forward in Dover, Ashford and Margate, and I’m in Forward hubs a couple of times a week.
-I’m also heavily involved with NA (Narcotics Anonymous) and act as a link between NA and Forward’s Dover Day programme, often arranging NA speakers for the programme.
+I’m also heavily involved with Narcotics Anonymous (NA) and act as a link between NA and Forward’s Dover Day programme, often arranging NA speakers for the it.

-I stay connected with Forward not only because it’s good for my job: it’s good for me as well.
-Forward has shown me that recovery is a broad path, and while I personally chose the path of The NA Fellowships, I have a lot of respect and understanding for the range of different approaches that Forward uses.
-I often signpost people to Forward, or The Fellowships, encouraging them to get whatever help works for them.
-And I usually tell them to give it a decent chance, before deciding it’s not for them, but do not stop trying to get help.
+I stay connected with Forward not only because it’s good for my job, but because it’s good for me.
+Forward showed me that recovery is a broad path, and while I personally chose that of the NA fellowships, I have a lot of respect and understanding for the range of different approaches Forward uses.
+I often signpost people to Forward, or the Fellowships, encouraging them to get whatever help works for them.
+I usually tell them to give it a decent chance, before deciding whether or not it’s for them, but to never stop trying to get help.

 The constant encouragement via emails and calls increased my confidence and helped turn Chasing Prospects into fully-fledged organisation.Tinyan O, Forward client Read Tinyan’s story